Shuckstack Fire Tower

 Directions to Trailhead:

-The Shuckstack lookout tower is located on the North Carolina side of the Park.
+The Shuckstack lookout tower is located on the North Carolina side of the Smokies.
 From Bryson City, take NC 28 to Fontana Dam.
-Drive across the dam and take a right at the fork just past the dam.
+Drive across the dam, and then take a right at the fork, just past the dam.
 The trail to Shuckstack begins about 0.6 mile from the dam.
 To reach the Shuckstack fire tower you'll be following the Appalachian Trail as it heads north into the Great Smoky Mountains.

-The Fontana Dam is the highest dam east of the Rocky Mountains.
-Towering 480 feet in height, the dam backs water for 30 miles and is a major source of energy for the Tennessee Valley.
+Fontana Dam has the distinction of being the highest dam east of the Rocky Mountains.
+Towering 480 feet in height, the dam backs water for 30 miles, and is a major source of energy for the Tennessee Valley.
 As you cross the dam, scan the mountains to the north and you should be able to make out the Shuckstack Fire Tower in the distance.

-Once on the Appalachian Trail you'll begin a fairly challenging ascent up Twentymile Ridge.
-The trail climbs more than 2100 feet over the next 3.5 miles, with most of that elevation gain coming in the first two-and-a-half miles.
+Once on the Appalachian Trail hikers will begin a fairly challenging ascent up an unnamed ridge.
+The trail climbs more than 2100 feet over the next 3.5 miles, with most of that elevation gain coming in the first 2.4 miles.

-The trail begins to ascend nearly from the start.
-At around two-and-a-half the trail begins to level considerably, making your hike much easier for the next half mile or so.
-Then, about a quarter of a mile from the tower, you'll encounter your steepest (but short) climb along the route.
+At roughly 2.4 miles from the trailhead, just below the summit of Little Shuckstack, the path begins to level considerably, making your hike much easier for the next two-thirds of a mile or so.
+However, at just over 3 miles, hikers will reach the steepest (but short) climb along the route.
 Shortly after ascending the top of Twentymile Ridge you'll encounter a three-way intersection.
-The AT is marked with a simple white line blazed on the trees, while the path to the tower is marked with a white "T".
-Hikers should take a right here - the tower is only a tenth of a mile from this junction.
+The Appalachian Trail is marked with a simple white line blazed on the trees, while the path to the tower is marked with a white "T".
+Hikers should turn right here - the tower is only a tenth-of-a-mile from this junction.